My Sister is Using Drugs, How Do I Help Her?

 The Stages of Change

-The Transtheoretical Model of Change2, developed by Prochaska and DiClemente in the 1980s, identifies five stages a person goes through when attempting to make behavior change:
+The Transtheoretical Model of Change, developed by Prochaska and DiClemente in the 1980s, identifies five stages a person goes through when attempting to make a behavioral change:

-If your sister is in the action stage, it is important to provide ongoing support as well as resources such as 12-step programs, therapy, and other forms of treatment.
+If your sister is in the action stage, it’s important to provide ongoing support and resources such as 12-step programs, therapy, and other forms of treatment.

 Talking to Other Family Members

-If you are concerned about your sister’s drug use and want to get her help, talking to other family members can be a good idea.
-It is important to remember that everyone in the family may have different views on how best to approach the situation and respect those differing opinions.
+When you’re concerned about your sister’s drug use and want to get her help, talking to other family members can be beneficial.
+It’s important to remember that everyone in the family may have different views on how best to approach the situation, and respecting those differing opinions is crucial.

-Keeping an open dialogue is key to ensuring the family can support each other and come up with a solution that works for everyone.
-Discussing issues in a calm, non-judgmental manner will also make it more likely that your sister will be receptive to the idea of getting help.
+Maintaining an open dialogue is key to ensuring the family can support each other and find a solution that works for everyone.
+Discussing issues calmly and nonjudgmentally will also make it more likely that your sister will be receptive to getting help.

-It is also important to remember that addiction can have an emotional impact on the entire family and it is important to seek emotional support for yourself and other family members during this time.
+Remember that addiction can have an emotional impact on the entire family, and it’s important to seek emotional support for yourself and other family members during this time.

 Conducting Research on Addiction Treatment Options

-Finally, it is important to research any potential doctors or therapists you are considering engaging with, as well as their qualifications and experience in treating addiction.
+Be sure to research any potential doctors or therapists you are considering engaging with and their qualifications and experience in treating addiction.

 Consult an Addiction Professional or Treatment Center